Last Updated: June 13, 2025

 Music Career

 Before joining Kiss, Stanley was a part of the bands Rainbow, Uncle Joe, and Post War Baby Boom.
-Stanley first worked with Gene Simmons in a band called Wicked Lester.
+Paul first worked with Gene Simmons in a band called Wicked Lester.
 The pair stayed together and joined Peter Criss and Ace Frehley to form the band Kiss.
-Their first album which was self-titled and released in 1974.
-With the release of the band's debut album, Stanley officially changed his name to Paul Stanley, inspired by both Beatle Paul McCartney and Paul Rogers of Bad Company.
+Their first album was self-titled and released in 1974.
+With the release of the band's debut album, Stanley officially changed his name to Paul Stanley, inspired by Paul McCartney and Paul Rogers (of Bad Company).

-Kiss has continued to release records in the intervening decades, hitting the peak of their fame in the early 80s, and Stanley has always been a driving creative force for the band not just as a performer but as a songwriter as well, having written or co-written many of the band's biggest hits.
+Kiss has continued to release records in the intervening decades, hitting the peak of its fame in the early '80s.
+Stanley has always been a driving creative force for the band, not just as a performer but also as a songwriter, having written or co-written many of the band's biggest hits.

-Like the other members of the band, Stanley developed the character "Starchild" as his Kiss persona more or less on his own.
-He's experimented with other visual designs for his makeup at various points, but the Starchild is what stuck, and he attributes a lifelong fascination with stars for his connection to the character.
+Like the other members of the band, Paul developed the character "Starchild" as his Kiss persona more or less on his own.
+He's experimented with other visual designs for his makeup at various points, but the Starchild is what stuck, and he attributes a lifelong fascination with stars to his connection to the character.

 (Photo by Kevin Winter/Getty Images)